 What does a college application notebook look like?

 The notebook has a list of schools the student is interested in.
 At the beginning of the notebook, these colleges have their application deadlines and other information.
 A schedule of when the student is going to ask or asked for their recommendation letters is there, as well as a schedule of exams.

-This is also a good place to store information needed for scholarship applications and tracking them to ensure when someone asks, everything is within reach.
+This is also a good place to store financial aid information needed for scholarship applications and compare financial aid offers.
+Students can track all the information to ensure when someone asks, everything is within reach.

 Whether working toward early action, early decision, rolling admission, transfer, or regular decision, every student knows what is best for them.
-It is important to pay attention to college application deadlines and be ready for additional correspondence, even when using the Common Application or Coalition for College.
+It is important to pay attention to application deadlines for colleges and be ready for additional correspondence, even when using the Common Application or Coalition for College.

-Taking the time to understand the process and keeping up with specific deadlines based on school of choice can be hectic, but with the right tools and motivation in place, it can help the process go on without a hitch.
+Taking the time to understand the process and keeping up with set deadlines based on a particular school of choice can be hectic, but with the right tools and motivation in place, it can help the process go on without a hitch.
 The next stop – getting ready to notify colleges of your intentions.